-(c) The cost of employers' contributions to the national insurance, pensions and welfare schemes and the running costs of canteens are excluded from the table but were estimated for the industry at £6.1 million.
+(c) The cost of employers' contributions to the national insurance, pensions and welfare schemes and the running costs of canteens are excluded from the table but were estimated for the industry at £38.7 million.
+The remuneration of outworkers on returns received - also excluded from the table - was £892 thousand.

-(d) Gross value added data relate to the industry as a whole.
+(d) Gross value added data relate to businesses employing 1-199.